 - Important facts about the ALP’s proposed ban on cash refunds for excess franking credits

-The Australian Labor Party’s proposal to deny a cash refund on excess franking credits from Australian shares has very similar effects to the destructive and self-defeating consequences of the federal government’s 2017 changes to the Age Pension asset test (see my other SuperGuide article Age Pension changes: Government cuts benefits and takes from future generations).
+The Australian Labor Party’s proposal to deny a cash refund on excess franking credits from Australian shares has very similar effects to the destructive and self-defeating consequences of the federal government’s 2017 changes to the Age Pension asset test (see my other SuperGuide article Age Pension changes costs pensioners now and increases government costs in the long term).

 Many retirees will suffer a significant loss in income, which they will have to cover by drawing down their capital; this will force them to become more reliant on the Age Pension, thus eroding much of the government’s savings.
 In this article, I’ll briefly illustrate the impact of the proposed abolition of the franking credits cash refund by examining the effect of the proposal on two friends, Janet and Steve.

 To understand the Australian Labor Party (ALP) proposal, we first have to understand how dividend franking works.
 It’s a simple idea, which becomes very confusing because of the terminology and the way it is implemented.
 That confusion has clouded the judgement of many commentators, and provided a very handy smokescreen for those with a hidden agenda.

 A dividend is simply a portion of a company’s profit, transferred to a shareholder.
 That part of the profit, assuming it is taxable in Australia, is taxed in the hands of the shareholder, not the company.

 However, the money travels by different routes: 30% of it is taken directly by the Australian Tax Office before the shareholder gets the dividend, in essentially the same way as pay-as-you-go tax payments are taken out of an employee’s salary before the employee is paid; the other 70% goes straight from the company to the shareholder.